09:30

 14:40

-Private markets remain a vital part of institutional investment portfolios, at a time when demand for having a positive impact in areas such as climate, biodiversity, health and equal opportunities grows.
+Private markets remain a vital part of institutional investment portfolios, at a time when demand for having a positive impact in areas such as climate, biodiversity, health and nutrition grows.
 Scale is crucial in this regard.
-This presentation will explore ways institutional investors can leverage thematic impact solutions, access specialised impact managers, and achieve clear impact results and economies of scale.
+Through collaboration, institutional investors can invest in Impact Private Equity in a cost-efficient and effective way, thereby achieving both financial and social returns.

 15:00